 - 1 cup Dr Pepper

-- ¼ cup apple cider vinegar
+- ¼ cup apple cider vinegar or balsamic vinegar

 - ¼ cup honey

 - 2 tablespoons lemon juice

 - 1 tablespoon tamari sauce or soy sauce